 I have great pride in what I’ve accomplished as a parent, and fond memories.
 But I would never say that I claim single parent status proudly, or fondly.

-In a recent online discussion, women and men commented on their identities as single moms and dads, as well as the way remarriage or live-in partners change the equation, and change their sense of self.
-Or not.
+In a recent online discussion, women and men commented on their identities as single moms and single dads, as well as the way remarriage or live-in partners change the equation, and change their sense of self.

 Along with feeling “whole” as a single parent, I also made the following statement in the discussion:

 Despite 18 years of raising children essentially alone (and 2 more years to go), while I cherish the privilege of being a mom, I do not hold on to my single parenthood “fondly.”
 I love my children; we have many joys we’ve shared together.

 But I would have preferred a marriage that worked, and to have been part of a couple raising a family.
 That has nothing to do with embracing fully who I am, the result of what I have lived.
 But it is a definite belief that if possible, sharing parenting in partnership is better than going it solo.